MODERN SLAVERY ACT POLICY STATEMENT FOR FINANCIAL YEAR ENDED 31 DECEMBER 2022

 Structure and Business

-The Group employs around 6,300 employees worldwide, the headquarters are in Munich, Germany.
 There are approximately 140 sales and service locations worldwide and production facilities in Germany, Austria, USA, Serbia and China.
 Wacker Neuson UK operates as a sales and service affiliate of the Group.
-It distributes Wacker Neuson Groups´ range of products and spare parts via a dealer network throughout the United Kingdom and Ireland.
-In addition to is facilities in Stafford, one of the Groups dedicated research and development centres is located at Wacker Neuson UK’s Leicester facilities.
-Approximately 70 people are based in the UK.
+It distributes Wacker Neuson Groups' range of products and spare parts via a dealer network throughout the United Kingdom and Ireland.
+In addition to is facilities in Stafford, one of the Groups dedicated research and development centres is located at Wacker Neuson UK's Leicester facilities.

 Supply Chain

-Within the UK, Wacker Neuson UK maintains relationships with local suppliers on a smaller scale, while all products and spare parts are sourced from other Wacker Neuson Group companies.
+Within the UK, Wacker Neuson UK maintains relationships with local suppliers on a smaller scale, while all products and spare parts, accounting for around 90% of procurement, are sourced from other Wacker Neuson Group companies.
 For the engineering and production of its machines and equipment, the Group sources pre-manufactured parts, components and raw materials for its production plants via a global network of suppliers.

 Policies